The Black Tulip (1937 film)

 The Black Tulip is a 1937 British, black-and-white historical drama film directed by Alex Bryce and starring Patrick Waddington, Ann Soreen, Campbell Gullan and Bernard Lee.
-The film is based on the novel The Black Tulip by Alexandre Dumas.
-It was produced by Fox-British Pictures at Wembley Studios as a quota quickie.
+It was written by Cecil Maiden and Hugh Brooke based on the 1850 novel The Black Tulip by Alexandre Dumas, and was produced by Fox-British Pictures at Wembley Studios as a quota quickie.

 Premise

 In the Dutch Republic in 1672, a wealthy man Cornelius Van Baerle devotes his life to growing tulips unaware of his family's close involvement with political intrigue.